Rearviewmirror: Reception

 Regarding "Rearviewmirror", David Browne of Entertainment Weekly said, "For once, those rippling guitar chords wrap themselves around a real hook, and Eddie's clenched delivery is perfect for a song about the pain of leaving behind a hopeless relationship and moving on."
 Paul Evans of Rolling Stone said that "when Vedder roars, 'Saw things...clearer.../Once you were in my rearviewmirror,' it seems that it's not only some personal sorrow that he's willing himself to tear beyond but the entire weight of the past itself."

 Live performances

 "Rearviewmirror" was first performed live at the band's May 13, 1993 concert in San Francisco, California at Slim's Café.
 The song was performed on Saturday Night Live in April 1994 in support of Vs. Live performances of "Rearviewmirror" can be found on the "Dissident" single, various official bootlegs, the Live at the Gorge 05/06 box set, and the live album Live at Lollapalooza 2007.
 Performances of the song are also included on the DVDs Touring Band 2000, Live at the Showbox, and Live at the Garden.
-It is the first song on the soundtrack of MLB 2K11.